markremmey/sdp-workshop/lab_instructions/lab_1.md

 ### Instructions

 1. Launch the accelerator from the resource group in the Static Web App
-   1. To do this go to portal.azure.com from a web browser and click on resource group that is created for the purpose of this lab.
+   1. To do this go to portal.azure.com ([Azure Portal](portal.azure.com)) from a web browser and click on resource group that is created for the purpose of this lab.
    ![resourcegroup.png](/images/resourcegroup.png)
     Click on the resource group that is created for this lab, you should be able to see resources deployed as a part of Business Process Automation accelerator deployment.